Trail Conditions

 • Some park trails and areas remain closed due to fire impacts.
 Park staff will continue to assess these areas for safety and downed trees, being mindful of high winds that occur this time of year causing more trees to fall.
 Learn more here.

-It continues to snow throughout RMNP.
-There is still a lot of snow in the backcountry (see SNOTEL chart below).
-Be Prepared!
+There is still a lot of snow in the backcountry.

 Be prepared with gear and skills to travel safely in spring conditions, with continuing avalanche and weak lake ice risks.
 In general, for both east side and west side trails, spring conditions are icy in the mornings and mushy, soft, and slushy in the afternoons.
 Traction devices are advised for lower, more compacted trails.
 You may posthole in deeper snow.
 If you start to posthole, either put on snowshoes or turn around.
-Postholing can make a trail difficult for hikers who come after you.
+Some trails may have patchy snow, especially as snow melts.
+Conditions can change quickly.
+If a trail is muddy, walk through the mud rather than around it to prevent trail damage.
+Tennis shoe wearers will slip and slide, you can fall down, and have wet feet on snowy trails.

 Snow instability and avalanche risks persist.
 Stay aware and make good decisions – we are not yet out of avalanche season.
-Currently above treeline the avalanche danger is MODERATE.
+Currently the avalanche danger near and above treeline is MODERATE.

 Destination Date Description of Conditions Found Hiked By